felipemedlev/sillefront/memory-bank/activeContext.md

 - [2025-03-31 19:53:22] - Current focus is implementing the 'Filter by Occasion' feature.
 Plan documented in `memory-bank/occasion-feature-plan.md`.
 - Memory Bank maintenance and updates

+- 2025-04-07 15:25:54 - Completed Search Filtering and Sorting implementation with all filters and sorting options.
 ## Recent Changes
 - 2025-03-31 23:06:00 - Completed Predefined Gift Box feature with price range filtering
 - 2025-03-31 16:51:20 - Performed Memory Bank review and maintenance via UMB command